aiidaplugins/aiida-lammps/docs/source/developers/intro.md

 # Developer Guide

-This is a guide for internal develoment of `aiida-lammps`
+This is a guide for internal development of `aiida-lammps`

 ## Coding Style Requirements